 One day, in 7th. grade, I remember wearing a skirt (a short skirt) to school.
 Its prettiness was quickly overshadowed by the discomfort I felt with my exposed legs and restricted range of motion.
 It was the most mortifying day of my life, the entirety of which I probably remained beet red in the face – flushed with embarrassment.
 As much as I loved the skirt, I never would wear it again.

 I liked myself at home, but felt anomalous going out in public, especially after looking at the models in magazines, on TV, and after comparing my body with the most gorgeous of my friends’.

 How could I walk out all dolled up, as if I was a runway supermodel, when I was clearly not?
 It felt wrong, pretentious, degrading.

-I obsessed and agonized over every one of my features that weren’t “perfect” or as flawless as I imagined they should be.
+I obsessed and agonized over every one of my features that weren’t “perfect”.
 I wanted to go to the beach with my friends, but the thought of having to expose all my flaws and be compared, was utterly distressing.

 Towards the end of Junior high, I undertook my very own fashion rebellion.

 With the support of my best friend who joined me for the ride, we began unapologetically wearing whatever we wanted.
 Instead of high style shops at the mall, we began scouring the racks at every thrift store we could find.
 We’d cut, sew and combine; creating totally new and bold clothing no one else had the guts (or more likely, desire) to wear.

 The first day of high school, I walked in looking like an astronaut with metallic pink bell-bottom pants I had sewn myself.
 My friend enjoyed taking huge, puffy dresses and pairing the skirt portion with edgy casual sweaters.
 Our hair and makeup were equally audacious and outrageous.
 I enjoyed that time, because I felt freed from so much social pressure.